Attacking Fraud from All Sides

-Financial institutions withstand the worst of rising card fraud and data breach costs.
+Financial institutions (FIs) withstand the worst of rising card fraud and data breach costs.
 As part of a highly regulated industry, FIs must reimburse direct cardholder losses, absorb the indirect costs of time and resources spent on responding to breaches, and fund never-ending and ongoing compliance expenses.
-All told, financial institutions take an average hit of $141 per record lost or stolen and spend roughly $4 million per data breach.

 But banks and credit unions do have several weapons at their disposal with which to fight the growing fraud threat.
 Here are five:

-1. Use mobile to alert your cardholders of potential fraud: Today, 59 percent of U.S. cardholders prefer receiving fraud alerts on their mobile device over any other method of communication.
-(1) This is great news for FIs, since the mobile channel is a quick and efficient way to reach your cardholders.
-Make sure you have an airtight process for capturing cell numbers at account opening, and follow up regularly to ensure your cardholders’ contact info is up to date.
+1. Use mobile to alert your cardholders of potential fraud: Today, more than half of U.S. cardholders prefer receiving fraud alerts on their mobile device over any other method of communication.
+This is great news for FIs, since the mobile channel is a quick and efficient way to reach your cardholders.

 2. Encourage active use of card controls: Card controls are a simple way for cardholders to self-monitor their purchase activities.
 Cardholders can set parameters based on location, merchant types, and high-dollar thresholds customized to their individual spending habits, to protect against high-risk transactions.
 Additionally, users can choose to receive transaction notifications on their preferred mobile devices, allowing them to view card activity in real time.

-4. Partner with the right processor: Is your current card processing vendor laser-focused on combatting fraud?
-Leading processors take a multi-pronged approach toward fraud mitigation, and rely on advanced methods such as predictive analytics to detect fraud quickly and reliably.
+4. Partner with the right processor: Is your current card processor laser-focused on combatting fraud?
+Leading processors take a multi-pronged approach toward fraud mitigation and rely on advanced methods such as predictive analytics to detect fraud quickly and reliably.

-Also, review whether your current processor supports emerging payment platforms, such as person-to-person (P2P) payments, mobile wallets, and EMV chip cards.
+Also, review whether your current processor supports emerging payment platforms, such as person-to-person (P2P) payments, mobile wallets, and contactless chip cards.

 5. Promote what your FI does to prevent fraud: If you are committed to preventing card fraud, let your cardholders know you’ve got their back.
-They may not realize your FI has an in-house card security team dedicated to protecting them from fraud 24/7, or that you have partnered with a world-class processing vendor that employs advanced data analytics and fraud detection models.
+They may not realize your FI has a security team dedicated to protecting them from fraud 24/7 or that you’ve partnered with a world-class processing vendor that employs advanced data analytics and fraud detection models.